 Is Making Your Own Clothes Cheaper?

-If you're looking to save money, is sewing your own clothing a frugal option?
+Is it cheaper to make your own clothes or buy them?
+If you're looking to save money, sewing your own clothing may not actually be the frugal option.

 We are adding the pattern to your Sewing Patterns.